LokeshDK/Log_Analysis/README.md

 Step 4.
 Now clone the github repository https://github.com/LokeshDK/Log_Analysis in catalog folder inside vagarant folder Step 5.
 In Terminal, type "cd vagarant/"
 Step 6.
 In terminal, type "cd catalog/"
 Step 7.
+In terminal, type "cd Log_Analysis"
+Step 8.
 In terminal, type "ls" and make sure newsdata.py file is appearing.
 If not download the files from repository mentioned in step 4 and paste it in catalog folder.
 Step 8.
 Type "python3 newsdata.py"

 You get the desired result in the sequence once the execution is completed.

+Note: SQL view has already been added in the code.
+Therefore it is not required to add initially.
+Once the execution complete view is dropped.